 It is important to highlight that the creation of new anti-corruption legislation and the enforcement of such statutes does not mean that prosecution under previously existing laws or other instances (eg, antitrust) will not be pursued.
 In fact, the enforcement of these recent anti-corruption statutes is expected to be an enhancement to already-existing enforcement.
 This reiterates the need for a greater understanding of the local legislation when assessing a plan for a cross-border investigation.

-This chapter highlights some of the main issues that a multinational company may face in a cross-border investigation involving multiple Latin American countries and their different regulations.
+This article highlights some of the main issues that a multinational company may face with cross-border investigation involving multiple Latin American countries and their different regulations.
 A comparative overview of the local legislation in the most relevant Latin American jurisdictions is set out to highlight the common aspects and differences between those statutes.
 Note that our comments on jurisdictions other than Brazil are factual in nature, and do not constitute legal advice.

 In Brazil, the Anti-Corruption Law1 sets forth strict civil and administrative liability for legal entities that engage in conducts against the Brazilian and foreign government.
 Strict liability means that legal entities implicated in harmful acts under the Law are liable even if they do not receive an actual benefit from the corrupt act or if the misconduct is performed by a non-authorised employee or a third party on its behalf.

 The list of the conducts considered as violations under the Anti-Corruption Law is very broad and involves not only offering or giving, directly or indirectly, an undue advantage to a government official or to a related third party, it also covers financing, funding, sponsoring or in any way subsidising the practice of harmful acts pursuant to the Law, and also the use of third parties to hide or disguise the real interests or the identity of the beneficiaries of the conduct.